Yardize logo Yardize

 Frequently asked questions

-What kind of residence is located at 24 High Street, Snowtown?
+What type of climate can I expect at 24 High Street, Snowtown?

-Snowtown enjoys a warm Mediterranean climate with average summer temperatures around 30 °C and winter averages near 16 °C. The area receives about 407 mm of rain each year, most of which falls in the winter months.
+Snowtown enjoys a warm Mediterranean climate with average summer temperatures around 30 °C and winter temperatures near 16 °C. The town receives about 407 mm of rainfall annually, most of it in the winter months

-What are the main industries and economic activities in the area surrounding the house?
+What are the main industries that support the Snowtown community?